 🟡

-Better — emails are signed and sender IPs are checked.
-But there’s no alignment check and no reporting.
-Receivers decide on their own what to do with failures.
+Emails are signed and sender servers are checked — that’s good.
+But there’s no matching check against the “From” address (so spoofing the visible address is still possible), no reporting, and receivers decide on their own what to do with failures.

 🟢

-Imagine you run acme.com and an attacker sends a phishing email pretending to be you:
+Imagine you run acme.com and a scammer sends a phishing email pretending to be your CEO:

 The fake email: